JHenzi/robot-diary/README.md

 1. Run continuously in the background
 2. Make observations at configured intervals (default: every 6 hours)
 3. For each observation cycle:
-   - Fetch the latest webcam image
+   - Capture a frame from the YouTube live stream
    - Load recent memory/history
    - Use `gpt-oss-20b` to generate a dynamic prompt based on recent history
    - Send image to `llama-4-maverick` for vision interpretation